This blog post is part of the series “NIR spectroscopy: helping you save time and money”.

 In summary, NIR is a different technique than IR, although both are types of vibrational spectroscopy.
 NIR has many advantages over IR regarding speed (easier handling, no sample preparation needed), providing information about the bulk material as well as its versatility.
 NIR allows for the quantification of different kinds of chemical and physical parameters and can also be implemented in a process environment.

 In the next installment of this series, we will focus on the process of implementing a NIR spectrometer in your laboratory workflow, using a specific example.
+Click here to go directly to the next post in the series!

 For more information